MarcBoule/ImpromptuModular/README.md

 Many options are available in the modules' **right-click menu**, and can be used to setup Clocked/Clkd for your particular needs.
 In particular, the RUN CV input is trigger sensitive by default, but can be made level sensitive (gate mode) by turning on the "_Run CV input is level sensitive_" option; when chaining multiple Clocked/Clkd modules, only the first module in the chain should have this option turned on.

+Clocked and Clkd also feature the ability to automatically patch the Reset, Run and BPM cables to a designated clock master.
+Any instance of Clocked or Clkd can be designated as the clock master using the module's "_Auto-patch_" menu entry.
+When auto-patching clocks: if the slave clock already has a connection to one of the inputs mentioned above, that input un-touched; the status of the "*Outputs reset high when not running*" setting will be copied from the master clock into the slave clock.

 ### External synchronization <a id="clocked-sync"></a>